mendersoftware/mender-docs/01.Getting-started/05.Standalone-deployments/docs.md

 > "Poky (Yocto Project Reference Distro)..."

 !!!
-If you are using the Mender demo images, you can log in with user *root*.
+If you are using the Mender demo images, you can login with user *root*.
 No password is required.

 ## Serve a rootfs image to the device over http